FirstKlaas/neobee/documentation/source/commands.rst

 Get Scale Offset
 ----------------

-Returns the current offset of the scvale.
+Returns the current offset of the scale.
 The offset defines the 0 level of the weight.
 Withe the `tare` command, you can

 ===== ================================